MArhamAA1422/b6-learning/sql/indexing.md

 - Indexing is optional, but increases access speed.
 It is not the primary mean to access the tuple, it is the secondary mean.
 - Index file is always sorted.
+- Based on selectivity (uniqueness of any column) DB optimizer chooses weather to use index or not.

 ## Index
 - index file, a DS, kinda map